 A journey round my father: methodological notes on an archaeological sensibility

 This is a commentary on a recent post on this site – A journey round my father [Link].
-It’s about the features, concepts, tools and techniques of a reclaimed archaeological sensibility that offer appropriate engagement with a complex world in flux.
+It’s about the features, concepts, tools and techniques of a reclaimed archaeological sensibility that help us connect with a complex world in flux.

-Bjørnar (Olsen) was visiting in the Spring when my father took another fall that marked the beginning of his passing, and I had to leave for England.
+Bjørnar (Olsen) was visiting in the Spring when my father took another fall at home in the UK that marked the beginning of his passing and I left for England.
 Here in California we were focused on a longstanding shared concern — the neglected difference between archaeology and history.
 This is far from an academic distinction.
 Bjørnar and I, with others, are convinced that the matters are profound, with wide scope, and take us into the character of our being in this troubled world of ours.
 Times for reevaluating our relationships with the past.
 It is so fitting that my return to the north-east of England to handle my father’s death, his funeral, and the aftermath of the home that he left behind, clearly affirmed to me the vitality of this distinction between the historical and the archaeological.

 At his funeral I gave a graveside account of the outlines of his life.
 A kind of history.
 A kind of story.
 A twentieth-century life that witnessed war, class tensions, industrial decline in an outlying region of what was once an imperial nation state.
 A political economy encompassing the agencies of landed wealth, business interests, and an industrial working class — backdrop to the experiences of my parents adapting and finding their ways through home making, work, family life.